usethesource/rascal-website/_posts/2013-07-29-dsl-in-36-lines-of-code.md

 To check for unreachable states, we first create a binary relation between states using a comprehension.
 This comprehension uses *concrete syntax* matching to find a state's transitions.
-The pattern between backticks (`````) is written in the language of the object language, which in this case is the statemachine language defined in the grammar above.
+The pattern between backticks is written in the language of the object language, which in this case is the statemachine language defined in the grammar above (Note the embedded syntax highlighting!).
 The variables in between `<` and `>` are bound for each state that is found in the machine `m`.
 The post-fix `+` then computes the transitive closure of the relation.